 (2) By virtue of this subsection the Account and the assets of the Authority are charged with the due performance by the Authority of all obligations arising from any advance made under this section.

-39. Guarantees of borrowings etc.
+39. Treasurer’s guarantee of borrowings etc.

 (1) The Treasurer is hereby authorised to guarantee —